mckennapsean/dissertation/content/04-example.md

 synthesized the paper concept sketches into very low-fidelity paper prototypes
 <!--(_M-61_)--> that highlighted interactions inside the tool.
 These ideas were
-eventually finalized into more concrete wireframes (_M-98_), shown in {*@fig:redesign}c, to mimic the look and feel of a real tool.
+eventually finalized into more concrete wireframes (_M-98_), shown in [@fig:redesign]c, to mimic the look and feel of a real tool.
 Again, we evaluated these wireframes very informally, internally as a design team and with different members of the RVS company, to check that our redesigns were on track for meeting the analysts' needs.
 Due to the main constraint of time within the